 Student

 Pick one exam, one paper, and one admin task.
-Schedule study blocks before the week starts.
+Schedule study blocks before the week starts so you learn before deadline pressure takes over.

 Creator